ewebtechsuk/spear-removals/london_agent_scraper/README.md

    placeholder addresses and split invalid rows to `london_agents_companies_invalid.csv` for manual inspection.
-4. **Import or sync** – feed `london_agents_companies_cleaned.csv` into your CRM pipeline (e.g., FluentCRM via `scraper_to_fluentcrm.py`) and archive both the raw and cleaned CSV files along with the generated invalid report.
+4. **Import or sync** – feed `london_agents_companies_cleaned.csv` into your CRM pipeline (e.g., FluentCRM via `scraper_to_fluentcrm.py --csv london_agents_companies_cleaned.csv`)
+   and archive both the raw and cleaned CSV files along with the generated invalid report.

 Record the scrape date, configuration version, and any follow-up actions so the run remains auditable.